Ganesh2609/Conditional-GAN/README.md

   - **Output**: Probability indicating whether the image is real or fake.

 ## Sample Results
-NOTE : The left 4 x 4 squares represent the original images and the right 4 x 4 half represent the fake images generated based on the codition that they have the same class as the original in the left.\n
+**The left 4 x 4 squares represent the original images and the right 4 x 4 half represent the fake images generated based on the codition that they have the same class as the original in the left.**
 Some generated samples from each epoch are displayed below:

 - **Epoch 1**: